MNGlobalInvest/MN-GLOBAL-INVESTMENT-HOLDINGS/README.md

 - Not a DAO theater
 - Not a yield platform

-MN Global is a **Bitcoin-exclusive infrastructure coordination company**.
+MN Global is a **Bitcoin-core-aligned infrastructure coordination company**.

 ---